motefly/DeepGBM/README.md

 # DeepGBM

-Implementation for the paper "DeepGBM: A Deep Learning Framework Distilled  by GBDT for Online Prediction Tasks", which has been accepted by KDD'2019 as an Oral Paper, in the Research Track.
+(Try to use DeepGBM for customer classification forcast) Implementation for the paper "DeepGBM: A Deep Learning Framework Distilled  by GBDT for Online Prediction Tasks", which has been accepted by KDD'2019 as an Oral Paper, in the Research Track.
 You can get more information from the [video](https://www.youtube.com/watch?v=UzXNzW2s8Pw) and the [paper](https://www.kdd.org/kdd2019/accepted-papers/view/deepgbm-a-deep-learning-framework-distilled-by-gbdt-for-online-prediction-t).